-Herbs to affect breast milk supply – sounds a bit risky, don’t you think?
+Herbs to increase milk supply – or decrease it – sounds a bit risky, don’t you think?
 What goes into the milk, goes into the baby.
 There are definitely herbs that should be avoided while breastfeeding, but there are also herbs for breastfeeding that have documented effects on breast milk supply if used in the right amounts; both to increase and decrease milk supply.

 Herbs For Breastfeeding – What You Need To Know